-- Save the form to your device/computer before inputting any information as you will need to print and sign/date the completed form.
+- Save the form to your device/computer before entering information on the form since you need to print, sign and date it.

 - Complete the form.

-- Print, notarize, sign and date the hardcopy form.
+- Print, sign and date the hardcopy form.

 - After completing, scan and attach as a PDF along with other documentation to your email.

 Please email your dispute form and documentation to: [email protected].

 What Happens Next?

 FINRA will review the dispute and determine whether it is eligible for investigation.
 If FINRA determines that a dispute is not eligible for investigation, it will notify the individual or entity in writing of the decision and the reason(s) underlying the decision.

 If FINRA determines that a dispute is eligible for investigation, FINRA will add a notation to the eligible party’s BrokerCheck report stating that the matter is under dispute.
 If the documentation is sufficient to change the information, FINRA will make the appropriate change.